18F/ux-guide/_pages/resources/interview-guide.md

 Hello, my name’s `[moderator]`, and I’m going to walk you through today’s session.
 As I mentioned over email, my office is currently working with `[partner]` to `[broad purpose; for example, inform a redesign of agency.gov]`.
 Joining us on the call are `[observers, and their affiliation]`.

 I’d like to begin by thanking you for making time to speak with us.
 Your feedback is valuable, and will help us determine if our website functions as intended.
-Just to confirm, we’d like keep this interview to `[duration; for example, 30 minutes]`.
+Just to confirm, we’d like to keep this interview to `[duration; for example, 30 minutes]`.
 Does that still work for you?

 Great.
 If you need a break or to stop at any time, please let me know.

 During this session, I’ll start by asking you a few questions around your work.
-Later on, I’ll ask you to share your screen and accomplish a few tasks using the website we’re evaluating.
+Later on, I’ll ask you to share your screen and accomplish a few tasks using the ` [prototype: for example, a website or draft content]` we’re evaluating.

 Please be aware that there are no wrong answers.
 In fact, this is probably the one place today where you don’t have to worry about making mistakes!
-As you go about using the website, I’ll ask you to think aloud as much as possible: to describe what you’re looking at and what you’re trying to do.
+As you go about using the `[prototype]`, I’ll ask you to think aloud as much as possible: to describe what you’re looking at and what you’re trying to do.
 This will be a big help.

 Also, please don’t worry that you’re going to hurt our feelings.
 We’re doing this to improve the site, so we need to hear your honest reactions.